Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Enumeration

 The \textsc{Product} algorithm is given in Figure~\ref{fig:enumeration-product}.
-It takes as input a set of view trees $T_1,\ldots,T_k$ and a context, which is the current tuple in the parent view, and outputs the next tuple and its multiplicity in the Cartesian product of the $k$ views given the context.
+It takes as input a set of view trees $T_1,\ldots,T_k$ and a context, which is the current tuple in the parent view, and outputs the next tuple and its multiplicity in the Cartesian product of {the tuples returned by the $k$ view trees given the context.
+By construction, the parent view joins the roots of the $k$ view trees and thus yields only contexts for which each of the view trees produces a non-empty result.}

 In case $k=1$, we execute the innermost loop for $T_k$: On a call, we take the current tuple in $T_k$ and project away the variables that are in common with the context tuple, retaining only the free variables in $T_k$.
 We concatenate this projection with the context tuple.
 The concatenation operator is $\circ$.
 Before we return this concatenated tuple and its multiplicity, we advance the iterator to the next tuple-multiplicity pair in $T_k$.
 Eventually, we reach the end of the iterator for $T_k$, in which case we return $\tup{EOF}$.